This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The best diets of 2020 that will help you lose weight

-These are the 21 best diets to lose weight, based on their health benefits.
+These are the 21 best diets to lose weight, based on the benefits they provide to health.

 The Pegan Diet:

 It is a combination between a vegan (plant-based) diet and the paleo diet.
-It offers all the antioxidants, fiber, and healthy fats you expect from a plant-based plan, with all the protein of a meat eater.
+It offers all the antioxidants, fiber, and healthy fats you expect from a plant-based plan, with all the protein of a carnivore.

 Combining the two ways of eating undoubtedly makes it easier to get enough protein and vital nutrients.
-That is why we count it among the best diets.
+That's why we count it among the best diets.

-This diet has many positives, but also some negatives:
+This diet has many positive aspects, but also some negative ones:

-This diet has many positives, but also some negatives:
+This diet has many positive aspects, but also some negative ones:

 Typical food on this diet: grilled chicken with five-color salad.